codecarrotlabs/blog.codecarrot.net/_posts/update/2017-08-25-all-new-fascinating-design-for-our-blogging-website.md

 image: http://blog.codecarrot.net/images/new-codecarrot-blog-look.png
 ---

-We started our blog in the month of February and start posting few blogs, after getting feedbacks from readers and subscribe we thought of redesigning the blog website with a new face.
+We started our [first blog](/welcome-to-codecarrot-environment/) in the month of February and start posting few blogs, after getting feedbacks from readers and subscribe we thought of redesigning the blog website with a new face.

 ![New CodeCarrot Blog Wireframe](http://blog.codecarrot.net/images/new-codecarrot-blog-wireframe.png)